HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 print("The Intersection Point Is: ",list(res.elements()))

-You might know clearly about the code where we saw printing values using the Counter() method.
+You may be familiar with the code where we saw printing values using the Counter() method.

-Now, let us find the output of the above code snippet to understand the counter() method implementation process.
+Now, let us examine the output of the above code snippet to understand the implementation process of the counter() method.

 Output: